Mac Jones Player Prop Bets for NFL Week 13 | New England vs. Buffalo 12/6/2021

 Matchup vs. Buffalo

-- The Bills are giving up 189.1 passing yards per game this season, the NFL's best pass defense.
+- The 189.1 passing yards the Bills allow per game makes them the NFL's best pass defense this season.

-- With eight passing TDs conceded this year, the Bills defense is ranked first in the league.
+- The Bills' defense is first in the NFL, allowing 0.7 passing touchdowns per game.

 Recent Performances

+- Jones put together a 310-yard performance against the Titans last week, completing 71.9% of his passes and throwing for two touchdowns.

-- He also added 11 yards on two carries, averaging 5.5 yards per carry without a touchdown.
+- Jones tacked on two carries for 11 yards, averaging 5.5 yards per attempt in the running game.

-- Jones has put up 715 passing yards (238.3 per game) and has a 79% completion percentage this year (64-of-81) over his last three games, while throwing six touchdowns and one interception.
+- Over his last three games, Jones has put up 715 passing yards (238.3 per game) while connecting on 64 of 81 passes (79% completion percentage), with six touchdowns and one interception.

 Jones' New England Teammates